-Contactless debit cards have been in use in Ireland for about 6 years – and they are becoming more popular as more retailers accept them.
-Contactless Visa payments now account for one in three face-to-face Visa transactions in Ireland
+Contactless debit cards have been in use in Ireland for about 8 years – and they are becoming much more common Contactless payments now account for about half of all card transactions in Ireland .

 There were a few reports in the media in the past couple of years about theft from contactless cards.
 These so called “news” items seemed to be just rehashed from various social media postings .
 They warned people of the possibility of theft by criminals using point of sale card readers to scan pockets in crowded places to take money from contactless cards as if the card holder had purchased something.

 This type of card theft is very, very unlikely as it would require the thief to have both a contactless card terminal AND an account with a Merchant Acquirer.

 It is not possible for a criminal to just scan a contactless card and have the money go straight to a bank account.

 Merchant Acquirers are the middlemen between retailers and the card schemes (such as VISA) .
 They process the card transactions, deduct any fees and charges and eventually pay the balance into the retailers bank account.
 Before a retailer is accepted , they will need to show the acquirer that they are businesses or sole traders.

 The Acquirers issue the terminals and monitor transactions and reports of theft.